quantopian/zipline/docs/source/beginner-tutorial.rst

 Let's take a look at a very simple algorithm from the `zipline/examples <https://github.com/stefan-jansen/zipline-reloaded/tree/main/zipline/examples>`_ directory, ``buyapple.py``.
-It orders 10 shares of the Apple stock and records the price.
+Each period, which is a trading day, it orders 10 shares of the Apple stock and records the price.

 .. code-block:: python